ucb-rit/savio-check-usage/README.md

 # savio-check-usage
-Script for checking account/project usage on Savio using the myBRC API
+Script for checking account/project usage on Savio using the myBRC RESTful API

 ## Usage: